Amiyo540/Machine-Learning/README.md

-Database-projects
-Here are some database projects with SQL languages
+Here are some Database projects with SQL languages.